-Internships are a great way to learn and develop technical expertise in the industry and have a comprehensive understanding of all the factors responsible for cardiac therapy.
+Internships are a great way to learn and develop technical expertise in the industry and have a comprehensive understanding of the career as a radiation therapist and how to become a radiation therapist.
 However, the internships in this sector are rare since radiation therapy technology is a role of responsibility.
 But there are many healthcare organisations that offer assistantships in various sections of the medical industry.
 In order to get these internships, students are required to follow the eligibility criteria specified by each health organisation.
 Students with excellent medical records and practical understanding are the first choice of healthcare organisations.
 Also, students in their final year of the study programme are eligible for the internship.

 Students learn various industrial critics and operations performed in the medical houses outside the therapy room.
 They are introduced with various technical and critical equipment with relevance to their applications in the specialisation they choose in therapy.
 The internship offered to the students is mostly unpaid.
 Students are required to handle their expenses themselves.
 However, these internships hold much importance since experience in the health industry is a non-negotiable factor in getting a job.

 General physician: The job of a general physician is to perform minimal treatment and analysis treatments that last a few minutes.
 A general physician operates on a human living body and hence their life is at a high risk.
 In order to avoid accidents during a diagnosis and treatment, a general physician must be alert, prepared for all types of emergency situations, and be able to perform life saving initiatives at any time during the diagnosis and treatment.